Healthy Homes Assessment Harbour View

 What We Do

-As building inspectors we take on all elements involved in specialist home inspections.
-We are there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements involved in specialist home Inspections.
+We’re here to make sure that you make the correct decision when buying your next home.

-We value your money We will conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing the house.
+We consider your investment to be a serious one, and undertake comprehensive examinations to ensure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun parts of owning or purchasing the home.

-We specialise in a range of services to ensure that you are fully informed of the condition of any property that you might be looking to purchase or sell along with other solutions.
+We offer a wide range of services to ensure that you are fully informed about the condition of any property you might be considering buying or selling and also other solutions.

-Our systematic method of conducting your home inspection and the latest in technology for software with digital photos embedded into the Report, you can actually see any problems that might be found.
-Thanks to our detailed reporting it’s no wonder that we have so many clients who recommend our service to family members and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into the report, you are able to actually see any issues that could be found.
+Thanks to our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.

 Have Peace of Mind - Get in Touch